ngimber/Axonal_Cluster_Workflow/README.md

 **Automated ImageJ and Python/Jupyter Notebook pipeline for segmentation and spatial analysis of BASP1 and PLPPR3 protein clusters in hippocampal neuron axons.**

 This workflow, developed for spatial analysis of **PLPPR3**, **BASP1**, **Synaptophysin-1**, and **Drebrin** in hippocampal neurons, was published in *bioRxiv* by Kroon *et al.* ([DOI:10.1101/2024.03.11.584206](https://doi.org/10.1101/2024.03.11.584206)).
+For detailed parameter settings and processing rationale, see the Methods section of Kroon et al. .

 ---